 a) Mostly there are intrahepatic strictures with involvement of the left side duct

-c) In it there is complete biliary obstruction which leads to marked jaundice and pruritis
+c) There is complete biliary obstruction which leads to marked jaundice and pruritis

 d) MRCP and other other cholangiography can be diagnostic